 This Texas-style Smoked Brisket recipe will be the star of the the barbecue!
-With just a few simple seasonings, you can infuse the most delicious sweet and smokey flavor into this tender beef.
-Follow this easy recipe and learn how to smoke a brisket for game day tailgating, summer BBQs, and more!
+It just reminds me of dinners at my Grandma’s house, where brisket was often the star of the show.
+With just a few simple seasonings, I’ve infused the most delicious sweet and smokey flavor into this tender beef dinner.
+I love to smoke a brisket for game day holiday dinners, tailgating, summer BBQs, and more!

 What’s in this Smoked Brisket Recipe?

-This simple recipe is a great introduction to smoking.
-With just a handful of ingredients and a little bit of time, you’ll be on your way to the perfect smoked brisket!
+This simple recipe was one of the first smoking recipes I developed.
+I found that with just a handful of ingredients and a little bit of time, I was able to create the ultimate smokey, juicy, and perfect smoked brisket!

 - Spices: Kosher salt, brown sugar, smoked paprika, onion powder, chili powder, garlic powder, and ground black pepper form a sweet and savory dry rub that infuses the brisket with so much flavor.